Federalist No. 47: Summary

 Like the other Federalist Papers, No. 47 advocated the ratification of the United States Constitution.
 In No. 47, Madison attempted to refute critics who feared that the Constitution would not sufficiently protect the separation of powers among the executive, judiciary, and legislature.
 Madison acknowledged that separation of powers was "one of the principal objections inculcated by the more respectable adversaries to the Constitution" and that "no political truth is certainly of greater intrinsic value."
 He also stated that "the accumulation of all powers, legislative, executive, and judiciary, in the same hands, whether of one, a few, or many, and whether hereditary, self-appointed, or elective, may justly be pronounced the very definition of tyranny."

-However, Madison explained his use of separation of powers using a prodigious number of references to the philosopher Montesquieu, whom Madison claimed was to the British Constitution as Homer is to epic poetry.
+However, Madison explained his use of separation of powers using a number of references to the philosopher Montesquieu, whom Madison claimed was to the British Constitution as Homer is to epic poetry.
 Montesquieu spent twenty years writing his best literary work, and one of the most detailed works in the history of law, The Spirit of Law (1748).
 This publication focused on three topics: class of government, separation of powers, and political climate.

 Montesquieu intended that the work focus on the science of law, and thus a lack of spirituality occurred.
 He made up for this deficiency by filling in historical information.
 He reasoned that history was the only true proof of cause and effect, as he viewed law as an "application of reason".
 Montesquieu claimed in The Spirit of Law that committing to liberty was equal to success.
 Here he focused on separation of powers.
 Montesquieu believed that the only way to liberty was through the proper installment of separation of powers.
 He modeled this belief on his love for the English government.
-Separation of powers was the equivalent of prosperity.
+Separation of powers was the equivalent of prosperity to him.

 Madison states Montesquieu used the British government as an example of separation of powers to analyze connections between the two.
 Madison quotes Montesquieu in The Spirit of Law as saying the British are the "mirror of political liberty."
 Thus, Montesquieu believed that the British form of separation of powers was of the utmost caliber.

 Madison continued by showing that the branches of the British government are not completely separate and distinct.
 He explained how the monarch (executive branch) cannot pass a law solely, but has the power of veto, can create foreign sovereigns, and that he/she cannot administer justice, but appoints those who do.
 He continued by examining how judges can exercise no executive or legislative action but may be advised by the legislative counsel.
 He expressed how the legislature can do no judiciary act, but can remove judges upon agreement from both houses, can do no executive actions, but constitutes the magistracy and has the power of impeachment.